CeciliaZuniga-Montanez/website/content/home/experience.md

     location: London, UK
     date_start: 2021-10-01
     date_end: 2023-05-31
     description: Postdoctoral Research Associate working on the [ICICLES project](https://www.iciclesproject.com/) which explores the impact of the pandemic on children’s language, educational and socioemotional skills.
+  - title: Postdoctoral Researcher
+    company: University of Leeds
+    company_url: ''
+    location: Leeds, UK
+    date_start: 2021-03-08
+    date_end: 2021-09-30
+    description: Postdoctoral researcher at the University of Leeds where I worked with Dr Cat Davies on the impact phase of the project *Children Learning Adjectives*.
+  - title: Teaching Assistant
+    company: University of Birmingham
+    company_url: ''
+    location: Birmingham, UK
+    date_start: 2018-02-01
+    date_end: 2020-02-01
+    description: >-
+      Teaching assistant in the following modules:

+      * Multisensory Development in Infancy and Childhood

+      * Social Cognitive Development in Infancy and Childhood

+      * Cognition in Infants and Children

 ---